 9-Dec-2017 — Interested in trying something new?
 But still old?
 (That sounds interesting, huh!)
 At our “Holiday Field Day” party, Rick Beatty, W7RNB47@gmail.com announced that his 10 meter repeater continues to be available in Edmonds.
 Given the uneven and unpredictable propagation in the current sunspot cycle, he is interested in feedback of successful contacts with it.
 The repeater is at 29.68 MHz (-100 KHz offset) with a PL tone of 110.9.
 The repeater is available for general use and is open to all.
 However, you might notice that its receive frequency is outside of the Technician phone portion of the 10M band, so you will need a General license or higher to transmit to it.

 Interested in CW?
 Take a look at this document.
 Very cool stuff! http://www.zerobeat.net/downloads/tasrt-english.zip

-Club Yahoo group — ‘lwhcmembers’ is now ONLINE: Click http://groups.yahoo.com/group/lwhcmembers/join to join the club’s Yahoo group.
-It is a closed group to just club members — no SPAM — no unsolicited emails.
-To send email just click mailto:email@example.com .
+Club Groups.IO group — >is now ONLINE: Click http://lwhc.groups.io/ It is a closed group to just club members — no SPAM — no unsolicited emails.

-2020 Memberships now available: Renewal (and new) memberships for 2020 are now available.
+2022 Memberships now available: Renewal (and new) memberships for 2022 are now available.
 Membership is based on the calendar year and is not pro-rated.
-For your convenience, if you want to pay online, here is a PayPal link to process your renewal:
+Renewals are quick and easy.
+Go to the membership page, here for getting in-and-out quickly.

 New to HAM radio?
 Do you have questions around what would be a good first radio?
 If so, we have a great new way to get some advice.
 Go to our Radio Selection Survey page and take our survey.
 The results will be posted to a group of the club’s HAMs who has lots of experience to help you.
 Here is a link.